gem5/gem5-resources/src/ubuntu-generic-diskimages/make-kernel-and-gem5-bridge-driver.md

   }
   ```

-- Update the post-install script to move the modules into the correct location and regenerate the initramfs.
+- Add the following code snippet to the post-install script to move the modules into the correct location and regenerate the initramfs.
+The post-install script is located at `ubuntu-generic-diskimages/scripts/post-installation.sh`.
-Make sure the modules are moved before using `gem5-bridge` or compiling benchmarks with `gem5-bridge`:
+Make sure the modules are moved before using `gem5-bridge` or compiling benchmarks with `gem5-bridge`, i.e. add the snippet before the line `echo "Building and installing gem5-bridge (m5) and libm5"`:

   ```bash
   mv /home/gem5/6.8.12 /lib/modules/6.8.12